 The Lower Rio Grande RFPG convened its first meeting in November 2020, at which time it elected a chairperson, a vice-chairperson, a secretary, and two additional RFPGs to serve on an Executive Committee.
-A complete chronology of RFPG meetings is provided in Table 10.1.
+A complete chronology and summary of RFPG meetings is provided in Table 10.1.

-The Hidalgo County Drainage District #1 (HCDD1), the sponsoring agency for the Lower Rio Grande Regional flood planning process, has been responsible for posting all meetings of the RFPG and its committees on the Texas Secretary of State website and on the Region 15 website.
-HCDD1 also distributes agendas and meeting materials via email to all voting and non-voting RFPG members, as well as any person or entity who has requested notice of RFPG meetings and activities.
-The opportunity to subscribe to receive such notifications is clearly provided on the website.
+The Hidalgo County Drainage District #1 (HCDD1), the sponsoring agency for the Lower Rio Grande Regional Flood Planning Group and flood planning process, has been responsible for posting all meetings of the RFPG and its technical sub-committee on the Texas Secretary of State website and on the Region 15 website.
+As the administrative agent for the RFPG, HCDD1 handled all the logistics needed for hosting and conducting the RFPG meetings, as well as managing the technical consultant.
+HCDD1 also distributed agendas and meeting materials via email to all voting and non-voting RFPG members, as well as any person or entity who had requested notice of RFPG meetings and activities.
+The opportunity to subscribe to receive such notifications is clearly provided on the Region 15 website.

 All meetings of the Lower Rio Grande RFPG have been convened either virtually via the Zoom webinar platform or in a hybrid (virtual and in-person) format.
 All meetings are conducted, as required, following the Texas Open Meetings Act (Chapters 551 and 552, Government Code), Public Information Act, and COVID-related disaster proclamations issued by Governor Abbott.
-All RFPG meetings must provide at least one opportunity for public comments.
-Since their first meeting, the Lower Rio Grande RFPG has had an agenda item for public comment at each meeting to allow the public an opportunity to comment.
+Since their first meeting, the Lower Rio Grande RFPG has had an agenda item that allowed public comment at each meeting.
+Furthermore, a comment form was prominently displayed on the Region 15 website for ease of use.
+Any comments submitted were directed to HCDD1 to address.

-Table 10.1 RFPG and Technical Committee Meeting Calendar
+Table 10.1 RFPG and Technical Committee Meeting Calendar and Summary

-Year Date Meeting Highlights 2020 November 5 Planning Group Virtual Meeting RFPG convening hosted by TWDB 2020 December 3 Planning Group Virtual Meeting Planning Group Sponsor (TWDB) hosts 2021 January 13 Planning Group Virtual Meeting Pre-planning public comment Nominating members 2021 February 24 Planning Group Virtual Meeting Pre-planning public comment Technical consultant selected/hired 2021 June 30 Planning Group Virtual Meeting Award contract to Technical consultant Award contract for public website 2021 July 28 Pre- planning Virtual Meeting The technical consultant presented and discussed the scope of work, goals, and strategies for public engagement and project completion.
-2021 August 18 Planning Group Virtual Meeting & Pre- Planning Meeting Pre-planning public comment and technical consultant provided updates on Regional Flood Plan Task 1-3 2021 October 13 Planning Group Virtual Meeting The technical consultant provided tasks 1, 3B,4A, and 4B updates.

-Year Date Meeting Highlights 2021 November 17 Planning Group Virtual Meeting The technical consultant presented the potential adoption of Region 15 overarching flood mitigation and floodplain management goals for the Lower Rio Grande Regional Flood Plan.
+Year Date Meeting Highlights 2020 November5 Planning Group Virtual Meeting RFPG convening hosted by TWDB 2020 December 3 Planning Group Virtual Meeting Planning Group Sponsor (TWDB) hosts 2021 January 13 Planning Group Virtual Meeting Pre-planning public comment Nominating members 2021 February 24 Planning Group Virtual Meeting Pre-planning public comment Technical consultant selected/hired 2021 June 30 Planning Group Virtual Meeting Award contract to Technical consultant Award contract for public website 2021 July 28 Pre-planning Virtual Meeting The technical consultant presented and discussed the scope of work, goals, and strategies for public engagement and project completion.
+2021 August 18 Planning Group Virtual Meeting & Pre-Planning Meeting Pre-planning public comment and technical consultant provided updates on Regional Flood Plan Task 1-3 2021 October 13 Planning Group Virtual Meeting The technical consultant provided tasks 1, 3B,4A, and 4B updates.
+2021 November 17 Planning Group Virtual Meeting The technical consultant presented the potential adoption of Region 15 overarching flood mitigation and floodplain management goals for the Lower Rio Grande Regional Flood Plan.
 The Regional Flood Plan approved the process used by the RFPG to identify and evaluate potential FMEs, FMPs, and FMSs.
 The technical consultant also discussed Floodplain management standards.
-2021 December 15 Pre- Planning Virtual Meeting The technical consultant presents the technical memo for approval to submit to the TWDB by January 7, 2022 2022 January 19 Planning Group Virtual Meeting The technical consultant provides an update on flood mitigation resolution and reaching out to different entities regarding missing data for the best models to reflect the information given 2022 March 9 Planning Group Hybrid Meeting The technical consultant provides updates on Tasks 2A, 2B, 3A, and 4B.
-2022 April 12 Planning Group Hybrid Meeting The technical consultant introduces RATES to RFPG and provides updates on Tasks 3A.
-2022 May 18 Planning Group Virtual Meeting The technical consultant introduces RATES to RFPG and provides updates on Tasks 3A.
-2022 July 21 Planning Group Virtual Meeting The Technical consultant presents 3a, 4, 5, 6,7,8,9 and a draft Regional Flood Plan for consideration and approval to the TWDB.
-2022 September 21 Planning Group Virtual Meeting The Technical consultant presents plan for Task 12 for consideration and approval to the TWDB.
-2022 November 16 Planning Group Virtual Meeting The Technical consultant presents revisions to Chapter 7, comments received on draft Regional Flood Plan, and reviewed responses for consideration and approval to the TWDB.
+2021 December 15 Pre-Planning Virtual Meeting The technical consultant presents the technical memo for approval to submit to the TWDB by January 7, 2022 2022 January 19 Planning Group Virtual Meeting The technical consultant provides an update on flood mitigation resolution and reaching out to different entities regarding missing data for the best models to reflect the information given 2022 March 9 Planning Group Hybrid Meeting The technical consultant provides updates on Tasks 2A, 2B, 3A, and 4B.